 For the Photographers

-- Take photos of fall items for abstract art or download free ones on this blog post.
+- Take photos of fall items for abstract art.

 Sometimes it can be fun to photograph something that isn’t people.
 And by fun, I mean a great relief.
 Why not do that in the fall.
 So many fun leaves, pumpkins, and more.